FusionAuth/fusionauth-site/site/_posts/2021-07-28-readymag-fusionauth.md

 **Dan:** How much time and money would you say FusionAuth has saved you?

-**Sergey and Ilya:** It’s not easy to estimate, but for us the main advantage of FusionAuth is that we outsource authorization to a separate service with a clear structure, reasonable update policies and a good level of support.
+**Sergey and Ilya:** It's not easy to estimate, but for us the main advantage of FusionAuth is that we outsource authorization to a separate service with a clear structure, reasonable update policies and a good level of support.

 **Dan:** How do you run FusionAuth (Kubernetes, standalone tomcat server, behind a proxy, etc)?